 OK, we all know that, so why aren’t we doing something about it?
 Simple steps like using sunscreen, wearing protective clothing, or seeking shade when we step outside can do a great deal to protect us.
 However, the NIH’s latest trend data shows that only 58% of adults are protecting themselves from the sun, and adults 25 years and older have increased their use of tanning beds.
 For these people, leathery skin, wrinkles, age spots and skin cancer may be in their future.

-I am absolutely concerned with parents who don't protect themselves or their children from the sun.
-According to a study published in the February 2012 issue of Pediatrics (published by the American Academy of Pediatrics), only 25 percent of children use sunscreen regularly.
+I am absolutely concerned with parents who don’t protect themselves or their children from the sun.
+According to a study published in Pediatrics (published by the American Academy of Pediatrics), only 25 percent of children use sunscreen regularly.
 In the same study, it was also found that at least 25 percent of the participating children experienced sunburns before the age of 11.

 Have a baby?
 According to the American Academy of Pediatrics: “babies under six months of age should be kept out of direct sunlight.
 If adequate clothing and shade are not available, sunscreen may be used on small areas of the body, such as the face and the backs of the hands.”